 The keystones of our lake restoration solution are our inversion systems which produce laminar non-turbulent flow in the water and increase oxygen levels throughout the entire water column.
 Numerous studies have shown that high stable oxygen levels reduce nutrients and minerals in the water column and can keep phosphorus locked into the organic sediments.
 Here is a simple comparison of a eutrophic lake to a lake with our inversion system operating in it.

-Our inversion systems are designed using various sized compressors (based on the application and size – see Custom Design and Build), along with self-sinking airline and micro-porous ceramic diffusers that supply a steady stream of micro bubbles from the bottom to the surface of the water.
-This non-turbulent flow is capable of moving and circulating large quantities of water, and quickly oxygenates a lake.
+Our inversion systems are designed using variously sized compressors (based on the application and size – see Custom Design and Build), along with self-sinking airline and micro-porous ceramic diffusers that supply a steady stream of microbubbles from the bottom to the surface of the water.
+This non-turbulent flow is capable of moving and circulating large quantities of water and quickly oxygenates a lake.

 Increasing oxygen throughout the water column allows us to start a sequence of events that provide aquatic weed control, improve water quality, reduce organic muck, nutrients, odor, harmful gases, coliform bacteria, nuisance algae growth and at the same time improve the fish growth and health.
 Natural aerobic bacteria and micro-organisms begin to consume the organic muck and nutrients, aquatic insects feed on the bacteria and increase the natural food source for fish, and water quality improvements provide safer swimming conditions.
 Reduced organic sediments help aquatic weed control by reducing the nutrient mix they are growing in.